chen0040/keras-search-engine/README.md

 http://localhost:5000/index_text
 ```

-For example the following is the curl command to call the web api to index "":
+For example the following is the curl command to call the web api to index some documents:

 ```bash
 curl -H 'Content-Type application/json' -X POST -d '{"doc":"Whether you think that you can, or that you can't, you are usually right."}' http://localhost:5000/index_text